-Avoidance Motivation.
+Motivation in EDs: Approach toward Thinness as compared to Avoidance of a Feared Overweight Self.
 Though approach motivation (i.e., pursuit of thinness) has been established as important in EDs (Stice, Gau, Rohde, & Shaw, 2017; Stice & van Ryzin, 2019), it is also worthwhile to examine research supporting avoidance motivation and its relationship with disordered eating symptoms relative to approach motivation.
-As described above, fear of self reflects avoidance motivation (Carver et al., 1999; Markus & Nurius, 1986) and so evidence highlighting the relevance of this motivation orientation may indirectly support the role of fear of self in this population.
-Indeed, disordered eating behaviours (ex: dietary restriction, compensatory behaviours, etc.) can be conceptualized as being motivated by a desire to avoid becoming a feared overweight self.
+As described above, fear of self is theorized to reflect avoidance motivation (Carver et al., 1999; Markus & Nurius, 1986) and so evidence highlighting the relevance of this motivation orientation may indirectly support the role of fear of self in this population.
+Indeed, disordered eating behaviours (e.g., dietary restriction, compensatory behaviours, etc.) can be conceptualized as being motivated by a desire to avoid becoming a feared overweight self.